rzshrote/pybrops/docsrc/source/standard_usage/optimization/optimization_problems.rst

 Deriving Problem Classes
 ========================

-If one desires to create a new optimization problem, one must define a custom Problem class which implements two abstract methods: ``evalfn`` and ``_evaluate``.
+To create a new optimization problem, one must define a custom ``Problem`` class which implements a single abstract method: ``evalfn``.
+The ``evalfn`` method is responsible for evaluating a decision vector and returning a tuple of arrays corresponding to the objective function evaluation(s), inequality constraint violation(s), and equality constraint violation(s).
+The user must override this method to define a custom optimization problem.

+Since PyBrOpS ``Problem`` classes are derived from the PyMOO ``Problem`` class, PyBrOpS problem classes also have an ``_evaluate`` method, which must be overriden to use PyMOO optimization algorithms.
+PyBrOpS overrides this method with a default implementation that takes outputs from the ``evalfn`` method and converts them into a PyMOO compatible format.
 The ``evalfn`` method is defined and utilized by PyBrOpS internals, while the ``_evaluate`` method is utilized by PyMOO internals.
-The PyMOO method has a more permissive set of parameters whereas the PyBrOpS method adheres to a more strict interface.
+More advanced users may override this method to perhaps achieve better decision vector evaluation performance.

 The following two examples illustrate the definition of single- and multi-objective optimization problems.